1.A.25 The Gap Junction-forming Innexin (Innexin) Family

 Gap junctions are widespread in immature neuronal circuits.
 A transient network formed by the innexin gap-junction protein NSY-5 coordinates left-right asymmetry in the developing nervous system of C. elegans.
 NSY-5 forms hemichannels and intercellular gap-junction channels, consistent with a combination of cell-intrinsic and network functions (Chuang et al., 2007).
 In addition to making gap junctions, innexins also form non-junctional membrane channels with properties similar to those of pannexons (Bao et al., 2007).

-Pannexins in vertebrates have been studied in some detail (Shestopalov and Panchin, 2008).
+Pannexins in vertebrates have been studied in some detail (Shestopalov and Panchin, 2008; Boyce et al. 2013).
 They can form nonjunctional transmembrane 'hemichannels' for transport of molecules of less than 1000 Da, or intercellular gap junctions.
 They transport Ca2+, ATP, inositol triphosphate, and other small molecules.
 They can be present in plasma, ER and golgi membranes.
 Pannexin1 can form homooligomeric channels and heterooligomeric channels with Pannexin2.
 They form hemichannels with greater ease than connexin subunits (Shestopalov and Panchin, 2008).
 Scemes (2011) summarized the published data on hemichannel formation by junctional proteins.

 Silverman et al. 2008 have showed that probenecid inhibited currents mediated by pannexin 1 channels in the same concentration range as observed for inhibition of transport processes.
 Probenecid did not affect channels formed by connexins.
 Thus probenecid allows for discrimination between channels formed by connexins and pannexins.

 The transport reaction catalyzed by innexin gap junctions is: